ericlow/team-scripts/README.md

 # Team Scripts
 `Team Scripts` helps teams share, collect, organize, and discover knowledge in their engineering organization.

 Scripts are executable knowledge and know how of an engineering organization.
+This repo allows the users to collect scripts in a single repo, and make them all available in the terminal.
+And because they are on the path, the scripts can be executed in any directory.

 #### Convenience
 You can run the scripts from anywhere on the command line.
 The installation puts the scripts on the PATH.